DMOZ: Ownership and management

 Underlying some controversy surrounding DMOZ is its ownership and management.
 Some of the original GnuHoo volunteers felt that they had been deceived into joining a commercial enterprise.
 To varying degrees, those complaints have continued up until the present.

 At DMOZ's inception, there was little thought given to the idea of how DMOZ should be managed and there were no official forums, guidelines or FAQs.

 As time went on, the ODP editor forums became the de facto DMOZ parliament, and when one of DMOZ's staff members would post an opinion in the forums, it would be considered an official ruling.
 Even so, DMOZ staff began to give trusted senior editors additional editing privileges, including the ability to approve new editor applications, which eventually led to a stratified hierarchy of duties and privileges among DMOZ editors, with DMOZ's paid staff having the final say regarding DMOZ's policies and procedures.

-Robert Keating, a principal of Touchstone Consulting Group in Washington, D.C. since 2006, worked as AOL's program manager for DMOZ since 2004.
-He started working for AOL in 1999 as senior editor for AOL Search, then as managing editor, AOL Search, DMOZ, and then as media ecosystem manager, AOL Product Marketing.
+Robert Keating, a principal of Touchstone Consulting Group in Washington, D.C., worked as AOL's program manager for DMOZ beginning in 2004.
+He started working for AOL in 1999 as senior editor for AOL Search, then as managing editor for AOL's DMOZ program, and then as media ecosystem manager of AOL Product Marketing.

 Editor removal procedures

 DMOZ's editor removal procedures are overseen by DMOZ's staff and meta-editors.
 According to DMOZ's official editorial guidelines, editors are removed for abusive editing practices or uncivil behaviour.
 Discussions that may result in disciplinary action against volunteer editors take place in a private forum which can only be accessed by DMOZ's staff and meta editors.
 Volunteer editors who are being discussed are not given notice that such proceedings are taking place.
 Some people find this arrangement distasteful, wanting instead a discussion modeled more like a trial held in the U.S. judicial system.

 In the article "Editor Removal Explained", DMOZ meta editor Arlarson states that "a great deal of confusion about the removal of editors from DMOZ results from false or misleading statements by former editors".

 The DMOZ's confidentiality guidelines prohibit any current DMOZ editors in a position to know anything from discussing the reasons for specific editor removals, however a list of potential reasons was provided in the guidelines.
 In the past, this has led to removed DMOZ editors wondering why they cannot log in at DMOZ to perform their editing work.

-David F. Prenatt, Jr., former DMOZ editor netesq, and another former editor known by the alias The Cunctator, both claim to have been removed for disagreeing with staff about changes to policies, particularly DMOZ's copyright policies.
+David F. Prenatt Jr., former DMOZ editor netesq, and another former editor known by the alias The Cunctator, both claim to have been removed for disagreeing with staff about changes to policies, particularly DMOZ's copyright policies.
 According to their claims, staff use the excuse of uncivil behaviour as a means to remove bothersome editors.